 This “time out” method is one of the most common forms of discipline used by modern parents, and usually the most successful.
 The rule of thumb is one minute per year of age.
 If they get up, you put them back and the time starts all over again.
 Afterwards, go back and reiterate why they are in time out.
 If they are able to you should encourage them to explain to you why they are in time out.

 Parents should try to stay nearby while their boys play.
 That way, they can monitor their behaviour closely.
 It also provides their children with a clear sense of boundary as well.
 This is vital for small boys.
 They need constant monitoring and, while this may prove tiring for parents, in the long term it is usually rewarded with better behaviour.

 Biddulph says the years from birth to six are the, “learning to love years.”
-It is now recognized that while fathers are a key part of their lives at this time, boys “belong” to their mother.
+It is now recognised that while fathers are a key part of their lives at this time, boys “belong” to their mother.
 The importance of the bond between mother and boy is crucial to their development.
 It is important for them to feel safe and comfortable with you.
 When they cry, it is more useful to resolve why they are crying, rather than telling them simply to “stop it.”
 Equally, they respond very well to physical affection like kisses and cuddles and the more of this the better.

 Little boys will see their mothers at the centre of their existence and are anxious to please them at this age.
-Because of this attachment they are often easier for mothers to manage and negotiate with than their female counterparts.
+Because of this attachment they are often easier for mothers to manage and negotiate with than their male counterparts.
 They will look to you for reassurance that they are safe and behaving acceptably.
 That is why being physically close to them is so important.